-In short the aim of this work was to develop an efficient, automatic and general multidimensional nonlinear spatial transformation technique (rigid body and affine transformations were considered as special linear cases of this more general approach).
-The only automatic nonlinear, and noniterative technique used widely at present (Friston et al 1991b) is fundamentally limited in the sense it is only valid for one dimensional images (current implementations apply this one-dimensional transformation to the radii of transverse slices in a polar space).
+In short, the aim of this work was to develop an efficient, automatic, and general multidimensional nonlinear spatial transformation technique.
+(Rigid body and affine transformations were considered as special linear cases of this more general approach.)
+The only automatic nonlinear and noniterative technique used widely at present [Friston et al., 1991b] is fundamentally limited in the sense that it is only valid for one-dimensional images.
+(Current implementations apply this one-dimensional transformation to the radii of transverse slices in a polar space.)

-The paper begins by describing the idea upon which the transformations are based and provides the general operational equations (a full exposition is provided in an appendix).
-This is followed by a brief description of the fMRI, structural MRI and PET data used in subsequent sections.
+This paper begins by describing the idea on which the transformations are based and providing the general operational equations.
+(A full exposition is provided in an appendix.)
+This is followed by a brief description of the fMRI, structural MRI, and positron emission tomography (PET) data used in subsequent sections.
 The remaining four sections deal with a range of specific applications and extensions.
-The first section (within modality, within subject) illustrates the simplest application, namely orthogonal (rigid body) transformations of single slice fMRI data that would be applied to reduce head movement artifact in fMRI time-series.
-The algorithm was tested using simulated head movement and using a real time-series of 64 images.
+The first ("Within modality, within subject") illustrates the simplest application, namely, orthogonal (rigid body) transformations of single-slice fMRI data that would be applied to reduce head movement artifact in fMRI time-series.
+The algorithm was tested using simulated head movement and a real time-series of 64 images.
 Performance was assessed by comparing the estimated and known movement parameters.
-The estimates were also compared with those obtained with a widely used image realignment routine (Woods et al 1992).
-Using a real time-series the validity of the realignment was further addressed by looking at its effect on time-dependent functional changes.
-The second section (within modality, between subject) deals with general nonlinear three dimensional transformations of the sort required to map an arbitrary PET image into a standard PET image conforming to the space described by the atlas of Talairach and Tournoux (1988).
-This spatial normalization transformation is used to (i) introduce a recursive application of the least squares analysis and (ii) compare it with equivalent nonlinear minimisation.
+The estimates were also compared with those obtained with a widely used image realignment routine [Woods et al., 1992].
+Using a real time-series, the validity of the realignment was further addressed by looking at its effect on time-dependent functional changes.
+The second section ("Within modality, between subject") deals with general nonlinear three-dimensional transformations of the sort required to map an arbitrary PET image into a standard PET image conforming to the space described by the atlas of Talairach and Tournoux [1988].
+This spatial normalization transformation is used to 1) introduce a recursive application of the least squares analysis and 2) compare it with equivalent nonlinear minimisation.
 The section concludes by introducing a simultaneous solution for the transformation using a series of feature-enhanced images derived from the primary image pair.
 This extension is demonstrated in the context of matching structural MRI images from different subjects.
-The third section (between modality, within subject) looks at the registration of structural MRI and PET from the same individual.
+The third section ("Between modality, within subject") looks at the registration of structural MRI and PET from the same individual.
 The focus here is on the intensity transformation implicit in the overall solution.
-This intensity transformation can be used to create a structural MRI image whose voxel values are functional (e.g. rCBF-like) in nature.
-The final section deals with the most general problem of between modality, between subject normalization using structural MRI and functional PET images from different subjects.
+This intensity transformation can be used to create a structural MRI image whose voxel values are functional [e.g., regional cerebral blood flow (rCBF)like] in nature.
+The final section ("Between modality, between subject") deals with the most general problem of normalization using structural MRI and functional PET images from different subjects.

-This paper is methodological, however its main aim is to communicate the basic idea, mathematical formalism and the variants or extensions that ensue.
+This paper is methodological; however, its main aim is to communicate the basic idea, mathematical formalism, and the variants or extensions that ensue.
 The focus is therefore more conceptual than operational.
-Subsequent papers will present more detailed numerical information on performance, robustness and its application to some simple questions about normal and abnormal anatomical variability.
+Subsequent papers will present more detailed numerical information on performance, robustness, and application to some simple questions about normal and abnormal anatomical variability.